dcunited001/dc.files/README.md

 - functions to backup config files

 ### iterm
+- setup to work with external settings, but backup .plist
 - add fonts/colors to repo?
 - link fonts/colors?
 - find other color profiles